 LFP, ELAP, and TAP

-Similarly the relatively new Livestock Forage Program (LFP) can provide feed cost replacement in the event of loss due to sever drought.
-Nonetheless this was considered critical assistance and was left in the bill.
-Meanwhile emergency assistance for livestock, honeybees, and farm raised fish (ELAP) reduces the coverage of losses not protected by other disaster relief programs.
+Similarly, the relatively new Livestock Forage Program (LFP) can provide feed cost replacement in the event of loss due to severe drought.
+Nonetheless, this was considered critical assistance and was left in the bill.
+Meanwhile emergency assistance for livestock, honeybees, and farm-raised fish (ELAP) reduces the coverage of losses not protected by other disaster relief programs.
 Undoubtedly the report ensures that ELAP will cover the inspection of herds for the Cattle Fever Tick and removes arbitrary payment limitations on ELAP assistance.
-Lastly there’s the Tree Assistance Program (TAP).
+Lastly, there’s the Tree Assistance Program (TAP).
 TAP offers assistance to eligible farmers who lost due to do damaged groves.
 Altogether tree farmers are offered 65% of the cost to replant trees or 50% of the cost to remove damaged vines and leaves.
 Albeit the report raises the cost share to 75% for beginner farmers and veterans alike.

 Although tedious, in the course of doing research for this article, I learned so much.
 Specifically, my respect for farming has grown beyond belief.
 Every day we consume their products without considering their plight.
 While we see the 2008 crash as a distant memory farmers have yet to fully recover.
 Although I’m glad our leaders did some revamping to the bill they are only fixing previous mistakes.
 In conclusion, I’m enthusiastic about the steps Congress has taken to rectify their past wrongs and the new path of innovation and growth we are embarking upon.